Trentonom0r3/PyShiftAE/README.md

             - This is a bit special.
 It utilizes a thread safe message queue to wrap the functions.
         -  ```PyUtils``` contains the python init, script running, and embedded module.
     - Overall refactoring to ensure separation of concerns and easier maintainability.

+### Problem Statement:
+ExtendScript, the established scripting language in AE, poses certain limitations particularly around sophisticated tasks such as pixel or audio data manipulation.
+Its capabilities are somewhat confined, often demanding a transition to the more complex C++ SDK for advanced functionalities.

+### Why PyShiftAE?:
+- **Ease of Use**: Python, being a more intuitive and widely adopted language compared to ExtendScript, lowers the entry barrier for scriptwriters.
+- **Extended Functionality**: PyShiftAE is not a mere wrapper around ExtendScript; it's a full-fledged library offering novel functionalities and a simplified approach to existing ones.
+- **Community Empowerment**: With PyShiftAE, a broader spectrum of developers including CEP developers and those proficient in Python can effortlessly script in AE, thus democratizing advanced scripting capabilities.
+- **Innovation Unleashed**: Direct integration with APIs, machine learning libraries, and more becomes a reality with PyShiftAE, paving the way for innovative scripts and extensions.

+### Impact:
+The ripple effect of PyShiftAE in the AE community could be profound.
+Scriptwriters could venture into more advanced coding territories, and CEP extension authors could craft hybrid extensions blending SDK features via PyShiftAE, thereby catalyzing a wave of innovative solutions in the AE ecosystem.

+## Challenges Ahead:
+- Feature Parity: Retaining all the functionality from ExtendScript, albeit with an enhanced and simplified interface, is a significant challenge.
+- `CEPy` Extensions: A play on `CEP`, `CEPy` extensions aim to provide an interface for pure python GUI creation, for those that don't care about having a pretty JS UI.
+- Custom Effects: The ability to create and write your own custom effects.
+They function like effects, have keyframeable parameters like effects, etc. Users would write custom python callbacks, determining the behavior of their effect.